TaylorP/Raspboot/README.md

 -r      The baud rate, as listed in the termios docs, e.g. 4800, 9600, 115200 [default: 115200]
 ```
 ## Interactive Mode Commands
 If the `-t` command is not specified, Rasboot will enter interactive mode after uploading the binary file (if any).
-The following commands are available:
+The following commands are available (optional parameters listed in [square brackets]):
 ```
-go     Jumps into the uploaded code.
+go [-l location]    Executes code at 'location'.
+Defaults to the value passed over the command line.
 ```

 ## Todo List